Globalization, Trade, and Health Economics

 The most worrisome scenario remains the impact of trade—in terms of the rapid and widespread movement of people, animals, and goods—on possible pandemic disease.
 The prospect of an infection emerging with the transmissibility of the common cold but with a much higher pathogenicity is the public health community’s worst nightmare.
-This fear was stoked especially by the Sudden Acute Respiratory Syndrome (SARS) outbreak in 2002, with emergence since then of possible pandemic influenza strains raising visions of the Spanish flu, which killed around 40 million people in 1918–1919, and the recent outbreaks of Ebola and Zika.
+This fear was stoked especially by the severe acute respiratory syndrome (SARS) outbreak in 2002, with emergence since then of possible pandemic influenza strains raising visions of the Spanish flu, which killed around 40 million people in 1918–1919, and the recent outbreaks of Ebola and Zika.

 The International Health Regulations (IHR) have historically coordinated the public health response to infectious disease threats.
 Although countries were originally obliged to report outbreaks only of cholera, plague, and yellow fever (Liverani & Coker, 2012), substantial review and revision from 1995 widened their remit beyond the three diseases (World Health Organization, 2002).
-SARS provided the impetus for the final push, and the final revision was endorsed at the 2005 WHA and came in to effect in June 2007.
-Under these revised IHR, countries are obligated to report any “public health emergency of international concern”—basically any adverse health event that has potential to spread beyond borders—and allows notification from nongovernmental as well as governmental sources.
+SARS provided the impetus for the final push, and the final revision was endorsed at the 2005 World Health Assembly and came into effect in June 2007.
+Under the revised IHR, countries are obligated to report any “public health emergency of international concern”—basically, any adverse health event that has potential to spread beyond borders.
+The IHR also allow notification from nongovernmental as well as governmental sources.
 However, compliance remains notoriously weak because of the economic consequences of notification, in the form of trade barriers.

 The movement of goods, including livestock and food, also has important implications for health.
 This is primarily in two ways.
-One is the link with the rise in the NCD (noncommunicable diseases) epidemic (Friel et al., 2013; Hawkes & Thow, 2008; Thow, 2009; Thow & Hawkes, 2009).
+One is the link with the rise in the noncommunicable diseases (NCD) epidemic (Friel et al., 2013; Hawkes & Thow, 2008; Thow, 2009; Thow & Hawkes, 2009).
 Second, attention has been on the transmission of disease through livestock and food.
-This is regulated by the World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), which sets out that countries have the right to protect human, animal, and plant health on the basis of scientific evidence, that is, it is possible to ban products where these are thought to endanger health in such a way.
+This is regulated by the WTO Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), which sets out that countries have the right to protect human, animal, and plant health on the basis of scientific evidence; that is, it is possible to ban products that are thought to endanger health in such a way.
 Similarly, the Codex Alimentarus by the Food and Agriculture Organization (FAO) is a set of international standards that ensure food products are safe and can be traded.
 Recent attention has also focused on the role of trade in livestock and food products in transmitting resistance to antimicrobials (Hanefeld, Khan, Tomson, & Smith, 2017).

 Trade Liberalization and Noncommunicable Disease